 - The person you care for would benefit from a change in routine or environment

-Using respite care is not about stepping away from your responsibilities.
+Using respite care is not about stepping away from your responsibilities; it’s about taking a break from them.
 It is about giving yourself the chance to continue being the best support you can be.
-With the right help in place both you and your loved one can feel more secure, confident and looked after.
+With the right help in place, both you and your loved one can feel more secure, confident and looked after.

 Which Option Is Right for Me?